HomeLatest NewsPolicyFacebook faces tough ask after CNN quits platform in Oz over defamation risk

 “While it’s not our place to provide legal guidance to CNN, we have provided them with the latest information on tools we make available to help publishers manage comments,” the spokesperson said.

-Facebook says it has several features available for publishers and other users to restrict who can comment on posts.
+Facebook says it has several features available for publishers and other users to restrict can comment on posts.
 It and CNN did not give details of the discussions that led to CNN’s decision.

 Advertisement